Chart Color Schemes

 Educational achievement in Newport - Bilgola places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile exceeds Australian and NSW averages in university qualification rates, with 39.7% of residents aged 15+ having such qualifications compared to the national average of 30.4% and NSW's 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 39.7% of residents aged 15+, surpassing the Australian average of 30.4% and NSW's average of 32.2%.
 Bachelor degrees are most prevalent at 27.4%, followed by postgraduate qualifications (9.0%) and graduate diplomas (3.3%).
-Vocational credentials are also common, with 33.1% of residents aged 15+ holding them, including advanced diplomas (14.5%) and certificates (18.6%).
+Vocational credentials are also prominent, with 33.1% of residents aged 15+ holding such qualifications – advanced diplomas comprise 14.5% and certificates make up 18.6%.

-Educational participation is high, with 28.3% of residents currently enrolled in formal education, comprising 8.8% in primary, 8.8% in secondary, and 5.3% in tertiary education.
-The area has two public schools, Newport Public School and Bilgola Plateau Public School, serving a total of 911 students.
-These schools focus exclusively on primary education, with secondary options available nearby.
-Despite this, the school places per 100 residents (6.5) fall below the regional average (12.7), suggesting some students may attend schools in adjacent areas.
-The area demonstrates significant socio-educational advantages and academic achievement, as indicated by its ICSEA score of 1108.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
+This includes 8.8% in primary education, 8.8% in secondary education, and 5.3% pursuing tertiary education.
+Newport Public School and Bilgola Plateau Public School serve a total of 911 students in the area.
+The ICSEA score for this area is 1108, indicating significant socio-educational advantages and academic achievement.
+Both schools focus on primary education, with secondary options available nearby.
+There are 6.5 school places per 100 residents, which is lower than the regional average of 12.7, suggesting some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education